 Bringing today’s technology in the hands of pilots

-Boeing has tested touchscreen technology on flight decks in simulators for the last five years and in 2014, used the ecoDemonstrator flying testbed to give pilots real-time flight experience with touch technology in the forward displays.
+Boeing has tested touchscreen technology on flight decks in simulators for the last five years and used the ecoDemonstrator flying testbed to give pilots real-time flight experience with touch technology in the forward displays.

 “We find that touchscreens perform as well as or better than current devices in the flight deck for interacting with the displays,” said Brian Gilbert, Boeing Flight Deck Integration Lead.

 Boeing requirements for touch capability include bezel features designed to provide bracing and added stability in turbulence, and pilots can also interact with displays with rotary cursor controls.